 “Do you truly have a way out of the Pipes?”
 Vyra asked as they ascended to the open streets.
 Her head and hair whipped around twice as she chose a direction.

-“I do, but I can’t take you with my Vyra.
+“I do, by way of Thipperon, but I can’t take you with me Vyra.
 It will work only once, and only for me.”

 “No matter.
 Wherever I go I’m not coming back here.
 There’s plenty of pipe I haven’t walked yet.
 This way.”
 She pulled him down a street that curved aggressively.
 To Rob it felt like a spiral that could only terminate in the middle, yet they still wound up on a new avenue.
 They could see the wasteland of the Pipes through an open gate at the end.
 The view wasn’t completely unobstructed though, as the gravefolk Lemny Freshr stood between the escapees and the boundaries of Infinicilia.
 The skeleton lifted one finger and waggled it back and forth, chastising them.

 The tip of the finger split from the rest, followed by the middle piece, and then the base.
 Every finger turned into three separate pieces, but kept their orientation with the rest of the body.
 Skull separated from neck.
 Jaw from skull.
 Teeth from jaw.
 Arms from shoulders.
 Legs from knees.
 Hips from spine.
 Lemny stretched out every bone, becoming a warrior nine foams tall.
 The shape of folk still held, even though there was empty air between every joint and socket.
 The gravefolk took a step toward them.

 “The stride length… We won’t outrun them.”